Apple sets quarterly revenue record in India, huge opportunity ahead for us: Tim Cook

 Trending Photos

-New Delhi: Apple CEO Tim Cook has said that the company set a quarterly revenue record during the October-December period in India — a market which has seen Apple production and exports touching new highs with each quarter.
+New Delhi: Apple CEO Tim Cook has said that the company set a quarterly revenue record during the October-December period in India, a market that has seen Apple production and exports touching new highs with each quarter.

 For the December quarter, Apple set all-time revenue records in the Americas, Europe, Japan, and rest of Asia Pacific, and grew in the vast majority of markets we track.